nightrome/matconvnet-calvin/README.md

 - \[5\] http://arxiv.org/abs/1506.02106

 **Contact:**
-If you run into any problems with this code, please submit a an issue report on the Github site of the project.
+If you run into any problems with this code, please submit a bug report on the Github site of the project.
 For other inquiries contact holger.caesar-at-ed.ac.uk.